mle2718/READ-SSB-CostofClimateChange/documentation/project_logistics.md

 ## user written code stata code
-As far as I can tell, we need these user written stata commands
+As far as I can tell, there are not required user written stata commands
 <!---
-1. renvarlab
-1. egenmore
-1. tabcount
-1. ineqdeco, ineqdec0
-1. vioplot
-1. renvars
-1. mdesc
 --->

 # R users